What Is CBD Oil? Our Ultimate Guide

 The Entourage Effect

-Although not as potent as cannabinoids in terms of their overall effects, terpenes are valuable components of cannabis.
+Although not as potent as cannabinoids in terms of their overall benefits, terpenes are valuable components of cannabis.

 The overall effect of the rich combination of cannabinoids and terpenes is known as the entourage effect.
-In the case of cannabis, these cannabinoids and terpenes work together to produce a range of effects which is thought to be greater than the sum of its individual components.
+In the case of cannabis, these cannabinoids and terpenes work together to produce a wide range of benefits, which is thought to be greater than the sum of its individual components.

 More research is needed to determine the exact role that terpenes play in the overall effects of CBD oil, but it seems clear that terpenes work in concert with cannabinoids to produce a richer effect than CBD alone.